 Trend Forum to discuss the potential of the use of colour

-Visual and cultural research into trends in bathroom design, including current colour trends, will not only be showcased in the extensive exhibition at ISH 2019; it will also be the subject of various lectures in the adjoining Trend Forum.
+Visual and cultural research into trends in bathroom design, including current colour trends, were not only be showcased in the extensive exhibition at ISH 2019; it was also be the subject of various lectures in the adjoining Trend Forum.

 ‘Pop up my Bathroom’ is held as part of the leading international trade fair every two years and embodies the findings of a study, which provides an overview of trends in the bathroom for both professionals and consumers.